h2non/OPEW/README.md

 * Much more than a LAMPP stack
 * Easy to install, extend, deploy and improve
-* Full language support: PHP, Ruby, Python, Perl, Node.js, Go, TCL and Lua
+* Full language support: PHP, Ruby, Python, Perl, Node.js, Go, Tcl and Lua
 * Open source DBMS included: MySQL, PostgreSQL, MongoDB and SQLite
 * Native support for each language package manager
 * Indepent and portable ready-to-run stack distribution